catelinn/data-analysis-portfolio/README.md

 # About me

-I have extensive experience in marketing, business administration and project management roles.
-But I’m looking to focus my skills and knowledge on analyst position where my analytical mind and hands-on personality can shine.
+I have experience in marketing, business administration and project management roles.
+But I’m looking to focus my skills and knowledge on analyst position where my analytical and hands-on mentality can shine.

 ##### RELEVANT QUALIFICATIONS

-- Master’s degree with exposure to IT and management science, which covers methods and models for forecasting and optimization.
+- Master’s degree with exposure to IT and management science, which covers database management, business consulting, research methods and modeling for forecasting and optimization.

+- Solid knowledge of data analysis topics, such as probability and statistics, hypothesis testing and linear regression.

-- Data analysis skills, including probability and statistics, Python, Visualization and SQL.
-I’m also an advanced user of Excel for data management and reporting.
+- Proficient in conducting exporatory data analysis and visualization using Python, SQL, Excel and Power BI.

-- Excellent communication and coordination skills with all levels of stakeholders, technical or non-technical.
+- Excellent communicator and coordinator that works well with all levels of stakeholders, technical or non-technical.